dagus01-lab/phi2FM/downstream/README.md

 # 3. Model Benchmarking - Downstream Tasks

+Example of how to run:

+`python training_script.py -r args/phimultigpu/dino.yml`

 ## Changes I did to PhilEO-Bench
 - Land cover classification is now multi-label land cover classification
 - When doing few-shot, ensure the distribution of values is the same for every possibl n-shot, while still balancing the data as much as possible (e.g. if almost no patches contain buildings, no much learning will occur.
 What I changed is maximizing building in patches to encourage learning while keeping the same distribution in the amount of buildings for every n-shot).